Crash

 Series/Sequel: Breaking the Ice

-Summary: In the end it falls apart
+Summary: In the end it falls apart.

-Warnings: Slash, M/M
+Warning: Slash, M/M

 Email: daniforblue@yahoo.de